anrayliu/fastwatch/readme.txt

 Fastwatch is a program that's used with command line arguments.
+It finds a watch link for the given video and opens it in a browser.
+As such, an adblock is recommended.

 List of arguments: